rbCAS/rbcas.github.com/docs/client-integration/index.md

 ## Ruby

 [Rack-CAS](https://github.com/biola/rack-cas) is a simple Rack middleware to perform CAS client authentication.
 It works with any Rack-compatible framework such as Rails or Sinatra.
-Please check the [offical documentation](https://github.com/biola/rack-cas#readme) to learn how to use Rack CAS.
+Please check the [offical documentation](https://github.com/biola/rack-cas#readme) to learn how to use Rack-CAS.

 ## Java